 Michael Greenebaum was principal of Mark’s Meadow School from 1970-1991 and from 1974 taught Organization Studies in the Higher Education Center at the UMass School of Education.
 He served in Town Meeting from 1992, was on the first Charter Commission in 1993 and served on several town committees, including Town Commercial Relations Committee and the Long Range Planning Committee.

-Maura Keene is an obstetrician-gynecologist at Bay State Health Systems.
+Maura Keene is a retired obstetrician-gynecologist at Bay State Health Systems.
 Her four children are graduates of the Amherst schools.
 She has lived in Amherst since 1982.

 Maria Kopicki is a physician, math and science geek, parent, and 20-year Amherst resident.